 - A key consideration is whether or not you’d like to input Revenue & Stock goals at a Total level (Top-Down) or at a Category level (Bottom-Up) for OTB planning.
-When the Top-Down method is selected (blue arrow) and you input goals at a Total level, Inventory Planner attempts to set the same goals for every category.
-In this case, revenues for each category will be based on the last 2 month sales distribution.
+When the Top-Down method is selected (blue arrow) and you input goals at a Total level, Inventory Planner attempts to set the same goals for every category, Brand or Vendor/Supplier.
+In this case, revenues for each category, Brand or Vendor/Supplier will be based on the last 2 month sales distribution.

 Adjust the date range you’d like to see in your report as needed (black arrow), then begin inputting your planned revenue goals by month (green circle).
 You can also select the “Action” button at the bottom > then “Seed from Prior Year” to configure planned revenue goals automatically based on the prior year, or “Seed from Sales Forecasting” to configure planned revenue goals automatically based on your current forecast.

 Learn more about how Forecasting and Replenishment is calculated

 - For this example, we are calculating planned revenue goals automatically based on a +10% adjustment compared to last year’s actual revenue.